JoshSingson/JoshSingson/README.md

-# Hi there!
-I'm Josh Singson👋
+# Hi there, I'm Josh Singson👋

-🎓 IT Student
-💻 Aspiring Developer
-📍 Philippines
+I'm currently studying at New Era University on BSIT program.

 ---